Skip to main content

 Schedule for Additional Product Information

-If there is insufficient space on the EHC application to record full product details you need to complete a schedule and submit this with your application.
-Do not use if not essential.
-The schedule and instructions for completion are available using the link below:
+If there is insufficient space on the EHC application to record full product details you will need to complete a schedule and submit this during the DECS application process.

 • Schedule for additional product information